 (4) Sustinē paulisper quae secuntur; nam ad dēverticulum reī ventum est. (5) Adhūc enim, Maxime, quantum equidem animadvertī, nusquam mulier magīam nōmināvit, sed ōrdinem repetīvit eundem, quem ego paulō prius, dē longā viduitāte, dē remediō valētūdinis, dē voluntāte nūbendī, dē meīs laudibus, quās ex Pontiānō cognōverat, dē suāsū ipsīus, ut mihi potissimum nūberet.

-The prosecution's argument regarding the letter is logically inconsistent.
+The argument of my accusers regarding the letter is logically inconsistent.
 On a true interpretation, the letter exonerates me.
 I shall have it read aloud right now, and stop the clerk at the crucial words where our interpretations differ.

 (1)